Italy is seeking to reduce the number of tourists in Venice.

 13/01/2022

-Italian authorities have announced that there will be limits on the number of people allowed into Venice, in a bid to curb mass tourism in the "canal city".
+Italian authorities have announced that there will be limits on the number of people allowed into Venice, in an effort to reduce the scale of mass tourism in the "city of canals".

-In the past, the number of tourists visiting Venice's city square each day was up to 100,000.
-However, in just a few weeks, visitors may no longer be able to freely visit this place.
+In the past, Venice's city square attracted around 100,000 tourists daily.
+However, in just a few weeks, visitors may no longer be able to freely explore the area.

-Specifically, from this year, visitors are required to book a ticket worth 5 EUR (equivalent to 129,000 VND) online if they want to visit the city.
-This type of entrance ticket is only valid for one day, the purpose is to limit the number of visitors.
+Specifically, starting this year, visitors are required to book a 5 EUR (approximately 129,000 VND) ticket in advance via an online platform if they wish to visit the city.
+This ticket is only valid for one day, the purpose being to limit the number of visitors.

 Kênh đào thành phố Venice - Ảnh: 12019 | Pixabay